Brokers with the Highest Leverage on CFDs 2025

-I did a study on the brokers’ leverage for CFDs like stocks and indices to find the brokers with the highest leverage on CFDs and I found the highest leverage available for those instruments.
+I conducted a detailed study of brokers’ leverage offerings for CFDs, including stocks and indices, to identify the brokers with the highest leverage available for these instruments.

 For forex brokers with the highest leverage on forex pairs, gold, and oil see this article.